ModuKai/RateMyCSProfessor/docs/design/RCSP_SDD.md

 > - [Constraints](#intro_constraints)

 <p>
-  The purpose of this software design document is to outline and carefully describe different aspects of the [RateMyCSProfessor][RCSP-Repo] website through a developmental lens, primarily for developmental purposes.
+  The purpose of this software design document is to outline and carefully describe different aspects of the RateMyCSProfessor website through a developmental lens, primarily for developmental purposes.
 However it may also be used as not only a primer for anyone newly involved in the project, but as an updated reference to the current design model.
 Any API-related investigations are irrelevant here.
 </p>
 <p>
   Design decisions may change, and so there will consequently occur changes & updates to this document at any given time, with a revision history kept.